Yukihito/sclsp/README.md

     - A simple example of embedding sclsp in a scala application.
     - A sample of REPL implementation.
     - Implementing a JavaScript subset by replace the default sclsp parser with the JavaScript parser.
+    - An example of an implementation of sharing variables with remote process.

 # Getting started
 ## Adding dependency in your project